yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 ### SSH Key Pairs

 In the **SSH User** field, enter the name of the user that has SSH privileges on your instances.
-This is required because to provision on-premises nodes with YugabyteDB, YugabyteDB Anywhere needs SSH access to these nodes.
-Unless you plan to provision the database nodes manually, the user needs to have password-free sudo permissions to complete a few tasks.
+This is required because YugabyteDB Anywhere needs SSH access to the nodes to provision them with YugabyteDB.
+Unless you plan to provision the database nodes manually, the SSH user needs to have password-free sudo permissions to complete a few tasks.

 If the SSH user requires a password for sudo access or the SSH user does not have sudo access, you must enable the **Manually Provision Nodes** option (under **Advanced**) and [manually provision the instances](../on-premises-script/).